Joscelyn1/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      The purpose is so that the user doesn't have to give their credentials every time they want to do something.
+Sessions keep users logged in until the session expires.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      It helps make it so that nobody can see what password the user entered
 - [ ] What does bcrypt do to slow down attackers?
+      It changes the password into a series of characters.
+For example it might change "password" to "jfo8j383jf\*DLJF".
+This makes the password harder for a hacker to get by brute force.
+If the hacker entered random characters over and over trying to guess the password it would take years for him or her to stumble on the right series of characters.

 - [ ] What are the three parts of the JSON Web Token?

+  The header, the payload, and the signature.

 ## Minimum Viable Product